 The panels are the inset squares or rectangles.
 In old doors, the panels are separate pieces of wood that fit into a groove cut along the edge of the rails and stiles.
 These door panels are designed to float in the frame as the wood expands and contracts with the moisture and temperature changes in the surrounding atmosphere.

 Over time, movement in a door panel can cause the paint film to crack around the border.
 Many people make the mistake of caulking these cracks to hide them.
 The problem with caulking around a raised panel is it only creates a more unsightly caulk cracking problem.
 The best way to deal with cracking paint around a raised panel is to fill it with more paint, not caulk.
-If you have cracking caulk around the panels in your raised-panel door, you should scrape it off completely, sand it to smooth wood, and then repaint the door giving extra attention to the panel borders to fill them well with paint.
+If you have cracking caulk around the panels in your raised-panel door, you should scrape it off completely, sand it to smooth the wood, and then repaint the door giving extra attention to the panel borders to fill them well with paint.

 Preparation to Paint a Door

 If the door is bare wood, sand it well with 220 sandpaper and apply two coats of primer.
-For a durable finish that will last, under coat with an oil-based product, instead of latex, and let it dry for 12 to 24 hours between coats.
+For a durable finish that will last, under coat with an oil-based product instead of latex and let it dry for 12 to 24 hours between coats.
 If your new paint color will be much darker than it is now or you're painting bare wood, tint the under coat primer to more closely match the final color before applying it.
 Before finish painting, lightly sand the dry primer and use a vacuum or tack cloth to remove all the sanding dust.

-Brush and/or vacuum the dust off the door.
+Brush and/or vacuum the dust from the door.
 Use a tack cloth in combination with a vacuum cleaner to thoroughly remove dust from the surface for the best finish.
-This is a particularly good idea if you're using an oil, alkyd or high-gloss finish paint because these will show any remnants of dust in the finish.
+This is a particularly good idea if you're using an oil, alkyd or high-gloss finish paint because these will show any remnants of dust in the paint finish.

-Doors and windows in a house are usually done with an enamel paint finish.
+Doors and windows in a house are usually done with an enamel finish paint.
 Enamels are available in both latex and oil-based formulas and come in shiny finishes like semi-gloss and high-gloss.
 Because it dries to a hard, durable finish, enamel paint provides lasting protection for door surfaces that tend to see a lot of wear and tear.
 And because it is so durable, enamel can be washed to remove marks and dirt to maintain the shine and beauty of the paint finish.